NO Contract, NO Maintenance Fees, NO Catch

 A. At its 86th session from May 26 to June 5 2009, the IMO’s Maritime Safety Committee approved new regulations making the carriage of ECDIS mandatory.

 The resulting amendments to SOLAS Chapter V regulation 19.2 require ships engaged on international voyages to be fitted with ECDIS according to the table below.

 Q. When does it come into force?

 A. The requirement for the installation of an ECDIS comes into force over the next 6 years from July 2012 in stages depending on the vessel type.
-A timetable of the implementation dates can be found below.

 The IEC and IMO have made sweeping changes to the standards for Electronic Chart Display and Information Standards (ECDIS) under IEC 61174 and if you aren’t compliant and have ECDIS installed before August 2017, a flag state inspection could lead to heavy fines or even detention!